ceslami/textgun/README.md

 ### Getting Started

-You'll notice the `$YOUR_EMAIL` and `$YOUR_PASSWORD` placeholders in the example above.
+You will notice the `$YOUR_EMAIL` and `$YOUR_PASSWORD` placeholders in the example above.
 You can use any credentials with a valid SMTP provider.
 The library and API are very small.
 There are no additional configuration and message sending options beyond what is showcased in the above example.
 Enjoy!

 ### Limitations